happymeex/inn-search/README.md

 Run `npm start` to compile and start the server.
 If the server has not already fetched the webnovel text and written it to disk, it will do so.
 This should take a few hours; the console will notify you when it is finished.
-(It fetches in batches of 6 every 3 minutes to avoid a 429 response from the TWI web server.
+(It fetches in batches of 8 every 2 minutes to avoid a 429 response from the TWI web server.
 You can adjust these parameters by playing with the constants in `server/preprocessing.ts`.
-Interestingly, my local build could fetch batches of 20 every 5 minutes without incurring 429, but the deployment could not.)
+Interestingly, my local build seemed to be able to fetch larger batches at a time than the deployment build could.)
 Subsequent server starts bypass the webscraping step and instead load the data into memory by reading from disk.